 Implementing a CRM system typically involves configuration, data migration, and team training.
 If you are interested in learning more about HubSpot, you may want to understand what HubSpot CRM onboarding services include, along with typical costs and timelines.

+For most small and medium-sized businesses, the answer is CRM first.
 CRM and ERP systems are sometimes compared as if they compete with each other, but in reality they address different layers of business operations.

 Ultimately, businesses that integrate both systems gain a clearer view of customers, operations, and financial performance, allowing them to make better strategic decisions as they grow.